Thomas "Scotch Tom" Nelson: Personal life

 Nelson married twice.
-His first wife, and father of his children, was Margaret Reade, the daughter Robert Reade and heiress of her grandfather, George Reade.
-George Reade had generations earlier married Elizabeth Martiau, the heiress of an early settler in the area (and burgess).
-George Reade held various important positions in the colony, including that of the colony's secretary, as would this couple's sons.
-Their first son, William was born in 1711 and his brother Thomas Nelson II in November 1716, in Yorktown.
-By the time William's first son (this man's first grandson) was born, Scotch Tom was wealthy, owning over 6500 acres of land as well as choice lots in Yorktown and Williamsburg (which had become the colony's capital in 1699).
-His second wife as the widow Frances Courtenay Tucker.
+His first wife, and mother of his children, was Margaret Reade, the daughter of Robert Reade and heiress of her paternal grandfather, George Reade.
+Decades prior, George Reade had married Elizabeth Martiau, the heiress of an early settler and burgess in the area.
+George Reade held important positions in the colony, including that of the colony's secretary.
+Reade's sons later held the post as well.
+Thomas and Margaret's first son, William was born in 1711 and his brother Thomas Nelson II in November 1716, in Yorktown.
+By the time William's first son (Thomas's first grandson) was born, Scotch Tom was wealthy, owning over 6500 acres of land as well as choice lots in Yorktown and Williamsburg (which had become the colony's capital in 1699).
+His second wife was the widow Frances Courtenay Tucker.

 His son William Nelson (1711–1772) inherited the family business and acquired extensive land holdings throughout the colony.
 He developed plantations, devoted at first to tobacco and later to mixed crops.
 William became a powerful politician, serving as both president of the Governor's Council and as acting governor.

-His younger son Thomas, also served in both house of the Virginia General Assembly.
+His younger son Thomas also served in both houses of the Virginia General Assembly.
 He married Lucy Burwell Armistead in 1745, in Virginia.
 They were the parents of at least 4 sons and 1 daughter.
 He died in 1782, in Yorktown, York, Virginia, United States, at the age of 66, and was buried in Grace Episcopal Churchyard, Yorktown, York, Virginia, United States.

 William Nelson's son, Thomas Nelson Jr. (1739–1789) (grandson of "Scotch Tom"), was a signer of the Declaration of Independence, a Brigadier General during the American Revolutionary War, when he was residing at Nelson House, and a governor after statehood.
 Nelson County, Virginia and Thomas Nelson Community College in the Virginia Peninsula subregion of Hampton Roads are among places named in honor of Thomas Nelson Jr.

 Scotch Tom's great-grandson, Hugh Nelson (1768–1836), served in the U.S. Congress.
 Among his other notable descendants were U.S. diplomat and noted author Thomas Nelson Page (1853–1922) and industrialist William Nelson Page (1854–1932), who co-founded the Virginian Railway with financier Henry Huttleston Rogers.
 The chemist Dr. Donna J. Nelson is Scotch Tom's seventh great-granddaughter.